 8. “I wish I had never gone traveling… said no one ever.”

-Seriously, have you ever met someone who regretted his traveling?
+Seriously, have you ever met someone who regretted that he traveled too much?
 Even people who complain about their journeys are proud of them.

 9. “I would rather own little and see the world than own the world and see little of it.”